MicrosoftDocs/defender-docs/defender-endpoint/edr-detection.md

     Look at the alert details and the device timeline, and perform the regular investigation steps.

- Next steps that you can consider performing are to add AV exclusions as needed for application compatibility or performance:
+--->

+## Next steps

+If you're experiencing issues with application compatability or performance, you might consider adding exclusions.
+See the following articles for more information:

 - [Configure and validate exclusions for Microsoft Defender for Endpoint on macOS](mac-exclusions.md)
 - [Address false positives/negatives in Microsoft Defender for Endpoint](defender-endpoint-false-positives-negatives.md)